The NBA’s All-Time, Old School European Squad: Arvydas Sabonis, Vlade Divac, Tony Kukoc, Sarunas Marciulionis, & Drazen Petrovic

 Why: Forget the image of hot-head Rasheed Wallace lassoing him with a towel.
 And forget the image of Shaquille O’Neal poster-jobbing him in every Portland-L.A. playoff series.

-With Portland, he was playing on two bad knees, but still won rookie of the year and was easily a top ten center.
+, he was playing on two bad knees, but still won rookie of the year and was easily a top ten center.
+Portland

 Why: He flopped on defense.
 He chain-smoked cigarettes at half-time.
 He dropped epic dimes.
 And he engaged us with his over-the-top antics.